tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ## Summary of Findings

-Table 1 highlights the characteristics of the above-mentioned BFT Protocols.
+[Table 1](#table_bft) highlights the characteristics of the above-mentioned BFT Protocols.
 Asymptotic Security, Permissionless Blockchain, Timing Assumptions, Decentralized Control, Low Latency and Flexible Trust form part of the value system.

 - Asymptotic Security - this depends only on digital signatures (and hash functions) for security.

 - Permissionless Protocol - this allows anybody to create an address and begin interacting with the protocol.

-- Timing Assumptions - refer to [Many Forms of Timing Assumptions (Degrees of Synchrony)](./Appendix.md#many-forms-of-timing-assumptions-degrees-of-synchrony).
+- Timing Assumptions - refer to [Forms of Timing Assumptions - Degrees of Synchrony](#forms-of-timing-assumptions---degrees-of-synchrony).

 - Decentralized Control - consensus is achieved and defended by protecting the identity of that node until its job is done, through a leaderless node.